collective/redturtle.custommenu.factories/README.txt

 rename it in something like "Video").
 But you know... we don't really need those new content types.

-In the second case all is ok, but all that Plone users know is to look at the right menu to search for addable types, not to look in a menu and *also* in another place.
+In the second case all is ok, but what Plone users know is to look at the right menu to search for addable types, not to look in a menu and *also* in another place.

 So: